tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ##### Deliverables

-1. Mostly the difference between both method is the way the layers are used, if we happend `RUN ... install xz-utils` at the end of our Dockerfile then it would've been shoter to build the image, where our choice made us rebuild from the LAYER where the RUN command was executed.
+1. Mostly the difference between both method is the way the layers are used, if we happened to `RUN ... install xz-utils` at the end of our Dockerfile then it would've been shorter to build the image, where our choice made us rebuild from the LAYER where the RUN command was executed.
 However our choice seems much cleaner when someone reads the Dockerfile and checks what's installed to the container via `apt`.

 We suggest using the command chaining version as long as the image isn't one that has to be modified a lot, it's much easier for people reading the Dockerfile.

-You can reduce the size of docker containers through flattining, that mostly involves creating an image of the container with each of your layer to reduce the space used.
-We won't go into details but a few of the possibilites are mentionned in (that cool post in the forums)[https://forums.docker.com/t/how-to-flatten-an-image-with-127-parents/1600/4].
+You can reduce the size of docker containers through flattening, that mostly involves creating an image of the container with each of your layer to reduce the space used.
+We won't go into details but a few of the possibilities are mentioned in (that cool post in the forums)[https://forums.docker.com/t/how-to-flatten-an-image-with-127-parents/1600/4].
 Another quick recap about this (here)[https://l10nn.medium.com/flattening-docker-images-bafb849912ff].

 2. A different approach from ours would be to create a base image for both our containers and then 2 images from that common part.
 We would leave most of the installations and common parts in the base image, then `FROM` this base image create our two variants with the differences related to the webapp and the proxy.

-While this approach seems a bit *overkill* for our needs, it's definitely a good thing in bigger architectures where multiple servers have a lot of common properties, but that mean you have to rebuild every subimage every time you make a change so be careful !
+While this approach seems a bit *overkill* for our needs, it's definitely a good thing in bigger architectures where multiple servers have a lot of common properties, but that mean you have to rebuild every sub-image every time you make a change so be careful !

-3. Three files were created, the first one was mentionned earlier in the report and both other are named `afters1` and `afters2` to refer what they represent.
+3. Three files were created, the first one was mentioned earlier in the report and both other are named `afters1` and `afters2` to refer what they represent.

-Then 4 files named `dockerps`, `inspectha`, `inspects1` and `inspects2` were created with the additionnal logs required.
+Then 4 files named `dockerps`, `inspectha`, `inspects1` and `inspects2` were created with the additional logs required.

-4. We ass   ume the problem you want us to refer is the one we described earlier about the fact that every time we write the file `/tmp/haproxy.cfg` it overrides its current content.
+4. We assume the problem you want us to refer is the one we described earlier about the fact that every time we write the file `/tmp/haproxy.cfg` it overrides its current content.

 ### Task 5: Generate a new load balancer configuration when membership changes